-- 10.3.1 The actual cost of purchasing or selling investments may be higher or lower than the mid-market value used in calculating the share price.
+- 9.3.1 The actual cost of purchasing or selling investments may be higher or lower than the mid-market value used in calculating the share price.
 For example, due to dealing charges or through dealing at prices other than the mid-market price.
 Under certain circumstances (for example, large volumes of deals), this may have an adverse effect on the shareholders' interest in the Company.
-In order to prevent this effect ('dilution'), the ACD has the power to charge a 'dilution levy' on the sale and/or redemption of shares. - 10.3.2 The ACD currently intends to charge a dilution levy in respect of 'large deals' (which, for these purposes are deals in respect of shares exceeding the sum of 5% in value) and reserves the right to charge a dilution levy based on prevailing market conditions.
-If the ACD charges a dilution levy it will be calculated by reference to the costs of dealing in the underlying investments of the Company, including any dealing spreads, commission and transfer taxes. - 10.3.3 The need to charge a dilution levy will depend on the volume of sale and redemptions.
+In order to prevent this effect ("dilution"), the ACD has the power to charge a "dilution levy" on the sale and/or redemption of shares. - 9.3.2 The ACD currently intends to charge a dilution levy in respect of "large deals" (which, for these purposes are deals in respect of shares exceeding the sum of 5% in value of the Company) and reserves the right to charge a dilution levy based on prevailing market conditions.
+If the ACD charges a dilution levy it will be calculated by reference to the costs of dealing in the underlying investments of the Company, including any dealing spreads, commission and transfer taxes.

+- 9.3.3 The need to charge a dilution levy will depend on the volume of sale and redemptions.
 The ACD may charge a discretionary dilution levy on the sale and redemption of shares if, in its opinion, the existing shareholders (for sales) or remaining shareholders (for redemptions) might otherwise be adversely affected.
 In particular, the dilution levy may be charged where the Scheme Property is in continual decline or in any case where the ACD is of the opinion that the interests of remaining shareholders require the imposition of a dilution levy.
-If a dilution levy is not charged in such circumstances, this may have an adverse effect on the future growth of the Scheme Property. - 10.3.4 It is not possible to predict accurately whether dilution will occur at any point in time.
-Based on future projections, the ACD expects that the vast majority of sales and/or redemption of shares will be "large deals" and that a dilution levy may be charged on the majority of deals.

-10.3.5 The amount of the dilution levy will not exceed 3% of the value of the transaction before the imposition of the levy.
-This figure is based on the ACD's projections of the likely impact of deals to which the dilution levy is applied on remaining shareholders.
+If a dilution levy is not charged in such circumstances, this may have an adverse effect on the future growth of the Scheme Property. - 9.3.4 It is not possible to predict accurately whether dilution will occur at any point in time.
+If a dilution levy is applied, the ACD estimates, based on historical data, that a dilution levy may be charged on around 5% of deals.
+It is an estimated projection of when a levy may be charged; the ACD cannot forecast the number of transactions per annum that a dilution (if applicable) may apply. - 9.3.5 The amount of the dilution levy will not exceed 3% of the value of the transaction before the imposition of the levy.
+This figure is based on the ACD's future projections of the likely impact of deals to which the dilution levy is applied on remaining shareholders. - 9.3.6 For illustrative purposes, the table below shows historic information on dilution levies to the share price: